 - blood in urine or semen and/or deep back, hip, pelvic or abdominal pain;

-- other symptoms may include weight loss, bone pain and lower extremity swelling.
+- other symptoms may include weight loss, bone pain, and lower extremity swelling.

 - A concern for prostate cancer is raised when blood testing, PSA, is abnormally increased and/or an abnormal area of the prostate is felt on a rectal examination.

-- Prostate cancer is definitively diagnosed by removal of small cores of prostate tissue (prostate biopsies), which are then examined under the microscope by a pathologist.
+- Prostate cancer is definitively diagnosed by the removal of small cores of prostate tissue (prostate biopsies), which are then examined under the microscope by a pathologist.

 - Treatments for prostate cancer may include observation, active surveillance, surgery (radical prostatectomy), radiation therapy (external beam or placement of radioactive pellets into the prostate), hormone therapy, chemotherapy, immune/vaccine therapy, and other medical therapies that can affect prostate cancer cell growth.